Factbox: Mitt Romney, Republican U.S. presidential candidate

-U.S. Republican presidential candidate Mitt Romney, the former governor of Massachusetts and private equity executive, lost his second bid for the White House in Tuesday's election against President Barack Obama.
+U.S. Republican presidential candidate Mitt Romney, the former governor of Massachusetts and private equity executive, is pursuing the White House for the second time in Tuesday's election.

 Here are key facts about him.

-* Romney, 65, espoused traditional Republican positions to cut taxes, reduce federal regulations, shrink government spending and bolster the U.S. military.
-He vowed to create 12 million new jobs in his first term with a plan focused on domestic energy development, expanded free trade, improving education, reducing the deficit and championing small business.
+* Romney, 65, espouses traditional Republican positions to cut taxes, reduce federal regulations, shrink government spending and bolster the U.S. military.
+He vows to create 12 million new jobs in his first term with a plan focused on domestic energy development, expanded free trade, improving education, reducing the deficit and championing small business.

 * He lost the 2008 Republican presidential nomination to Senator John McCain but entered this year's race with a large campaign war chest and the blessing of many in the party establishment.
 Conservative unease over his reputation as a moderate led to a stiff challenge in the Republican primaries.